- Peer Support Matches

 CONTACT: Laurie Kelzenberg, Breast Cancer Nurse Coordinator @ 763-236-5623 email@example.com

-Together in Transition- A NEW support group for women living with metastatic breast cancer, beginning in February 2012.
-2nd and 4th Thursday of each month from 12-1:30PM in the Piper Breast Center at Abbott Northwesten Hospital.
+Together in Transition- A support group for women living with metastatic breast cancer.
+Held on the 2nd and 4th Thursday of each month from 12-1:30PM in the Piper Breast Center at Abbott Northwesten Hospital.
 Parking vouchers will be provided.

 NEW JERSEY: Bedminster

-The Wellness Community of Central NJ - 3 Crossroads Dr.
+Cancer Support Community Central New Jersey. - 3 Crossroads Dr.

-In-person meeting of the Advanced Breast Cancer Networking Group meets every other Wednesday from 11:30 am - 1:00 pm.
+In-person meeting of the Advanced Breast Cancer support group meets every other Wednesday from 11:30 am - 1:30 pm.